Confidence

 Competence

 Then there’s the confidence that comes from developing competence — from putting in the time and effort to genuinely learn the skills that matter to us.
 Whether that’s running a meeting, raising a child, speaking a language or leading a team.
-When we know we can do it well enough — and when others recognise that too — we gain an assurance that forms the ground for mastery, if we desire.

 Interconnected